 \begin{proof} Consider the subcactus digraph $C(v_0)$.
 If $v_0, v_1, \dots, v_n \in C(v_0)$, then $v_0 \succsim \cdots \succsim v_n$ so the sequence is single dipped for $k=n$.
 If not, suppose $k'$ is the smallest number s.t.\ $v_{k'} \not \in C(v_0)$ and let $k= k'-1$.
 Then $v_0 \succsim \cdots \succsim v_k \prec v_{k+1} \precsim \cdots \precsim v_n$. \end{proof}

 The idea of doubly bidirectionally connected pair is introduced by Azuma et al.\ \cite{Az} as a criterion for cactus expandability.

-\begin{definition}[doubly bidirectionally connected pairs] We say a pair of vertices $(p,q)\in V \times V$ of digraph $G=(V,A)$ is a doubly bidirectectionally connected pair (dbcp for short) if: \begin{itemize} \item $p \neq q$, \item there exist two simple paths from $p$ to $q$ with different preterminal vetices, and \item there exist two simple paths from $q$ to $p$ with different preterminal vetices. \end{itemize} \end{definition}
+\begin{definition}[doubly bidirectionally connected pairs] We say a pair of vertices $(p,q)\in V \times V$ of digraph $G=(V,A)$ is a doubly bidirectionally connected pair (dbcp for short) if: \begin{itemize} \item $p \neq q$, \item there exist two simple paths from $p$ to $q$ with different preterminal vertices, and \item there exist two simple paths from $q$ to $p$ with different preterminal vertices. \end{itemize} \end{definition}

 Then the following theorem \cite{Az} is shown.